 Treasurer --- Open for now Susan, Paul and others will work on language for next board meeting

-LANL Motion: LANL moves to add the following to the bylaws: Any officer vacancy can be filled at any time by nominating an individual at one Board meeting, then voting, allowing additional nominations, at the next regularly scheduled Board meeting.
+LANL Motion: LANL offered a motion for a mechanism to allow filling an officer vacancy.
+The concept of the motion was improved significantly through discussion; new wording will be presented for a vote at the next Board meeting, or sooner by email if there is a pressing need.
+The basics: A vacant officer position can be filled at any Board meeting, provided that one or more nominations are received within a certain window before that Board meeting.

 Bill cannot fulfill the Treasurer duties beyond a few more months due to other commitments.
 Bill is graciously helping us out for a little longer.
 We need a mechanism to fill the Treasurer position.
 Nominations need to be accepted and can be voted on for the next meeting.